blbadger/blbadger.github.io/vision-transformers.md

 ||O(a, \theta) - O(a', \theta)||_2 < ||O(a, \theta) - O(a_g, \theta)||_2
 $$

+Compare the decreasing representation clarity with increased depth to the nearly constant degree of clarity in the ViT: even at the twelth and final encoder, the representation quality is approximately the same as that in the first layer.
+The reason as to why this is the case is explored in the next section.

+When we consider the representation of the first layer of the vision transformer compared to the first layer in ResNet50, it is apparent that the former has a less accurate representation.
+Before this first layer, ViT has an input processing step in which the input is encoded as a sequence of tokens, which occurs by forming 768 convolutional filters each 3x32x32 (hence the name ViT B **32**) large, with 32-size strides.
+In effect, this means that the model takes 32x32 patches (3 colors each) of the original input and encodes 768 different 3x7x7 arrays which act analagously to the word embeddings used in the original transformer.

+It may be wondered then if it is the input processing step via strided 32x32 convolutions or the first encoder layer that is responsible for the decrease in representation accuracy.
+Generating representation of the outputs of first the input processing convolution and then the input processing followed by the first encoder layer of an initial image of a tesla coil, it is clear that the input processing itself is responsible for the decreased representation clarity, and furthermore that training greatly enhances the processing convolutional layer's representation resolution (although still not to the degree seen in the first convolution of ResNet)

 ![tesla vision transformer representations]({{https://blbadger.github.io}}/neural_networks/vit_entry_representations.png)

+TFor ResNet50, an increase in representation resolution for the first convolutional layer upon training is observed to coincide with the appearance of Gabor function wavelets in the weights of that layer (see the last supplementary figure of [this paper](https://arxiv.org/abs/2211.06496)).
+It may be wondered if the same effect of training is observed for these strided convolutions, and so we plot the normalized (minimum set to 0, maximum set to 1, and all other weights assigned accordingly) weights before and after training to find out.

 ![tesla vision transformer weights]({{https://blbadger.github.io}}/neural_networks/vit_b_32_conv_representations.png)

+In some convolutions we do indeed see wavelets (of various frequencies too) but in other we see something curious: no discernable pattern at all is visible in the weights of around half of the input convolutional filters.
+As seen in the paper ref'd in the last paragraph, this is not at all what is seen for ResNet50's first convolutional layer, where every convolutional filter plotted has a markedly non-random weight distribution (most are wavelets).

 ![dalmatian vit]({{https://blbadger.github.io}}/neural_networks/vit_dalmatian_representations.png)

 ![tesla coil vit]({{https://blbadger.github.io}}/neural_networks/vit_representations.png)

+### Why ViT does not have a decrease in representation accuracy with increasing depth

 ### Vision Transformer Deep Dream